senchalabs/docs-i18n/guides/dataview/README.md

         font-weight: bold;
     }

-Once we have that complete, we can go back to our previous Twitter example and add the {@link Ext.dataview.DataView#baseCls baseCls} configuration:
+Once the CSS is complete, we can go back to our previous Twitter example and add the {@link Ext.dataview.DataView#baseCls baseCls} configuration:

     @example
     Ext.create('Ext.DataView', {